 The cheese prata is even crispier than the plain prata, apart from the slightly sweetened parts where the soft eggy bits are.
 It goes beautifully with the chicken curry or sugar provided.

-The ones at Sin Ming.
-They are magnificently redolent, crispy yet not overly oily, soft yet not overly doughy and completely worth the price ($3.50 for 5 coins).
+The ones at Sin Ming roti prata are magnificently redolent, crispy yet not overly oily, soft yet not overly doughy and completely worth the price (S$3.50 for 5 coin pratas).

 Take a trip down to Sin Ming on a day you are feeling adventurous and ready yourself for the steamy prata goodness.

 24 Sin Ming Road, Jin Fa Kopitiam, #01-51, Singapore 570024

 Closed on Fri